Stamp Duty Explained UK (2026): Rates, Exemptions & Calculator

 Worked examples at common price points

-Seeing real numbers makes SDLT much easier to understand.
-Below are calculations for three common UK purchase prices using the standard 2025 bands.
-Remember, first-time buyers purchasing at £625,000 or below will pay less than these figures.
+Real numbers make SDLT easier to picture.
+Here are three worked calculations at common UK purchase prices, all using the standard 2025 bands.
+Keep in mind that first-time buyers paying £625,000 or less will owe less than the figures shown here.

 For a £250,000 property: £0 on the first £125,000, then 2% on £125,000 = £2,500.
 Total: £2,500.
 For a £450,000 property: £0 + £2,500 + 5% on £200,000 = £12,500.
 Total: £12,500.
 For a £1,000,000 property: £0 + £2,500 + £33,750 + 10% on £75,000 = £43,750.
 Total: £43,750.

-Seeing real numbers makes SDLT much easier to understand.
-Below are calculations for three common UK purchase prices using the standard 2025 bands.
-Remember, first-time buyers purchasing at £625,000 or below will pay less than these figures thanks to the enhanced nil-rate band.
+Real numbers make SDLT easier to picture.
+Here are calculations at three common UK purchase prices using the standard 2025 bands.
+Bear in mind that first-time buyers paying £625,000 or less owe less than these figures, thanks to their higher nil-rate band.

 SDLT calculation for a £450,000 property